holyjak/fulcro-intro-wshop/README.md

 In this workshop you will get a brief introduction to Fulcro and then get your hands dirty exploring the concepts in practice on an existing application in a series of guided exercises.
 We will use the excellent Fulcro Inspect tooling and mess up with the code.

 There are two slight variations of this workshop, depending on whether you have previous experience with Clojure or not.
-The text below caters primarily to the Clojure-experienced crowd and some parts might be simplified / jumped over for non-Clojure audience.
+The text below caters primarily to the Clojure-experienced crowd and some parts might be simplified / jumped over for non-Clojure audiences.

 You can find the workshop materials [here](docs), including: